Iowa tops No. 12 Texas Tech 72-61 at Las Vegas Invitational

 Jordan Bohannon had 20 points and six assists, Luka Garza added 17 points and 12 rebounds, and Iowa held off the Red Raiders 72-61 on Thursday at the Las Vegas Invitational.

-The Hawkeyes (5-1) will play in the championship game Friday night against San Diego State or Creighton.
+The Hawkeyes (5-1) will play in the championship game Friday night against San Diego State.

 “I’m very proud of our defensive effort,” Iowa coach Fran McCaffery said.
 “We recognized the quality of our opponent.
 Texas Tech is a talented team, and incredibly well-coached.
 Anything short of that, we would have been carved up.”